Cheat Meals: A Fitness Friend Or Foe?

 Your body composition, fitness goals, and psychological predisposition will all decide whether this approach to dieting will work for you or not.

-It is easy for a person who is new to following a diet and exercise regimen to fall off the wagon.
+It is easy for someone who is new to following a diet and exercise regimen to fall off the wagon.
 Why?
 Because he/ she has nothing to lose.

-On the other hand, once you have seen the quantifiable results of your hard work — like going down a dress size or watching the scale of your weighing machine tipping down — you are less likely to allow a cheat meal to turn into a cheat day, week or month.
+On the other hand, once you have seen the quantifiable results of your hard work — like going down a dress size or watching the weighing scale tipping down — you are less likely to allow a cheat meal to turn into a cheat day, week or month.

 So, before heading down the cheat road, first ensure that you stay consistently faithful to your routine.
 Also, according to a study published in the journal Appetite, cheat meals are not ideal for people who have a history of eating disorders (like anorexia, bulimia, and binge eating), emotional eating, or generally poor self-regulation.